JuliaPluto/HypertextLiteral.jl/README.md

     @print htl"<button checked=$(true) disabled=$(false)>"
     #-> <button checked=''>

-There is special support for the *unquoted* `"style"` attribute value.
-In this case, `Pair` and `Dict` objects are expanded as style attributes separated by the semi-colon (`;`).
+There is special support for the *unquoted* `"style"` attribute.
+In this case, `Pair` and `Dict` values are expanded as style attributes separated by the semi-colon (`;`).
 Style names that are `Symbol` values go though `camelCase` conversion to `camel-case`, while `String` values are passed along as-is.